kagiko/vaultwarden-wiki/Starting-a-Container.md

 You can run the script on startup like this:
 ```
-docker run -d --name bitwarden -v $(pwd)/init.sh:/etc/vaultwarden.sh <other docker args...> vaultwarden/server:latest
+docker run -d --name vaultwarden -v $(pwd)/init.sh:/etc/vaultwarden.sh <other docker args...> vaultwarden/server:latest
 ```

-If you run `docker logs bitwarden`, you should now see `starting up` as the first line of the output.
+If you run `docker logs vaultwarden`, you should now see `starting up` as the first line of the output.

 Note that the init scripts are run each time the container starts (not just the first time), so these scripts should generally be idempotent (i.e., you can run the scripts more than once without undesirable/erroneous behavior).
 If your scripts don't naturally have this property, you can do something like this:
 ```